nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Can type fast and are comfortable using a CLI
 - Is comfortable downloading and installing software such as Java 11 onto their system
-- Is familiar with common terms in Computer Science and in CS1101S
+- Is familiar with the common terms relating to Computer Science
+- Is familiar with CS1101S module structure and teaching pedagogy.

 While some technical background is assumed, we also provide the definitions for certain technical terms commonly used in this user guide [here](#glossary).